 Glamping Near Zion

 You’ll check in for three nights of paradise at Under Canvas Zion, a 196-acre oasis in the red-rock desert bordering Zion National Park.
 The oversized tented lobby and gorgeous red-rock views from your tent will have you mesmerized.
-Have dinner at Embers Cafe on site and order a boxed lunch to go for pick-up in the morning, so you can eat lunch in the park.
+Have dinner at Embers Restaurant on site and select a grab n’ go lunch to eat in the park.

 Under Canvas’ on-site concierge service can help you reserve places on a number of guided adventures from Jeep safari tours to kayaking.
 The staff will also give you free advice on what to do for the following day.
 The most difficult part of staying here will be having to leave when it’s time to check out.